 Oral health education has come a long way and spread to billions of people around the world.
 We may not be aware of it but even less developed countries are finding ways to buy and source out dental care.
 They too need the proper oral hygiene that they deserve.
 Dental care already has a long history that underwent major changes not only in the products but also in practice.
-A dentist at Sunbury-based Lotus Smiles highlights the importance of promoting oral health education in kids.
+A dentist at Gosford-based DDSS/DDII highlights the importance of promoting oral health education in kids.
 Ensuring a person’s early awareness of their oral health will benefit them for a lifetime.

 Your Responsibility In Dental Care

 In reality, most kids are not yet aware of the responsibility of taking care of their oral hygiene.
 Different aspects of life, environment, and factors are able to influence a kid’s decision in maintaining their health and well-being.